2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 授業時間外学習 / Expected work outside of class

-Students will be expected to undertake work relating to completion of the relevant assessment objectives (See section on Grading Policies).
-This may involve a range of different activities depending on student interests and projects, more details will be provided throughout the course.
+Students are expected to undertake work relating to the completion of the relevant assessment objectives (See section on Grading Policies).
+This may involve a range of different activities depending on student interests and projects.
+More details will be provided throughout the course.

 成績評価の方法・基準・評価